TariqAHassan/BioVida/README.md

 # 1. Import Image Processing Tools
 from biovida.images.image_processing import ImageProcessing

-# 2. Instantiate the Tool using the OpenInterface Instance
+# 2. Instantiate the Tool using the OpeniInterface Instance
 ip = ImageProcessing(opi)

 # 3. Clean the Image Data